twashke/Work-Day-Scheduler-Application/README.md

 ## About the Project

-- This project was built to allow the user the ability to schedule their work day.
+- This project was built to allow the user the ability to schedule their work day and allow visibility on past, current and future action items.
-- The motiviation for this project was to utilize Javascript skills to create an application for a user to schedule items during their work day.
+- The motiviation for this project was to utilize JQuery and moment.js skills to create an application for users to schedule their work day.
-- Project Info
-- Project Info
-- Project Info
-- Project Info
+- The current day and date will show at the top of the page once the page is loaded.
+- Once the user inputs their task and saves it, the task will still be visible upon reload.
+- The time blocks are color coordinated depending on the current time of day.
+- If the time for the task has passed, the time block will be gray.
+- If the time for the task is current, the time block will be red.
+- If the time for the task is for the future, the time block will be green.
-- Comments have been added to all files to clarify each step and make future updates easier.
+- Comments have been added to the HTML, CSS and JS files to clarify each step and make future updates easier.

 ## Installation